ptrpl4/bash-mac/leftovers/software-engineering/README.md

 #### Decision making

 Could be based on need of typical users types & typical user groups.
-We can create a virtual person representing a user group, write their main user stories and main anti-stories.&#x20;
+We can create a virtual person representing a user group, write their main user stories and main anti-stories.

 ### Activity-centered design (ACD)